-Summary of material changes since the 2021 version 3
+Summary of material changes since the 2021 version2

-Abbreviations, Acronyms and Definitions 3
+Abbreviations, Acronyms and Definitions

-Aim / Objective / Statement of Intent 5
+Aim / Objective / Statement of Intent

-Introduction
+Introduction5

-Recruitment and selection procedure 5
+Recruitment and selection procedure5

-Advertisements 5
+Advertisements

-Application Forms 6
+Application Forms

-Employment history and references 7
+Employment history and references7

-Shortlisting 8
+Shortlisting

-Selection 9
+Selection

-Conditional Offer 10
+Conditional Offer

-Pre-employment checks 10
+Pre-employment checks

-Verification of identity and address 10
+Verification of identity and address11

-Criminal Records Checks 11
+Criminal Records Checks

-Mental and physical fitness 12
+Mental and physical fitness12

-Qualifications 12
+Qualifications12

 Overseas checks

 Childcare Disqualification Regulations 2018

-Recruitment of ex-offenders
+Recruitment of ex-offenders13

-Assessment Criteria
+Assessment Criteria14

-Assessment Procedure
+Assessment Procedure15

-Retention and security of disclosure information
+Retention and security of disclosure information15

-Retention of records
+Retention of records15

-Accessibility 15
+Accessibility

-Appendix 1 - Safer Recruitment Procedures for all employed and self-employed staff, as
+Appendix 1 - Safer Recruitment Procedures for all employed and self-employed staff, as well

-as volunteers engaged in 'regulated activity' 17
+as volunteers engaged in 'regulated activity'17

-Appendix 2 - Safer Recruitment Procedures for all Governors 23
+Appendix 2 - Safer Recruitment Procedures for all Governors

-Appendix 3 - Safer Recruitment Procedures for all staff supplied through an agency or contractor (teaching and non-teaching) 25
+Appendix 3 - Safer Recruitment Procedures for all staff supplied through an agency or

+contractor (teaching and non-teaching)25

-Appendix 4 - Procedures for engaging and supervising visiting musicians or speakers 26
+Appendix 4 - Procedures for engaging and supervising visiting musicians or speakers26

-Appendix 5 - Others who require vetting checks 28
+Appendix 5 - Others who require vetting checks

-Appendix 6 - Those who do not require vetting checks 30
+Appendix 6 - Those who do not require vetting checks

-Appendix 7 - Disqualification from Childcare Form 31
+Appendix 7 - Disqualification from Childcare Form

-Summary of material changes since the 2021 version
+Summary of material changes

-HR Administrator replaces HR Manager throughout, unless specified below.
+2022 HR Ad ministrator replaces HR Manager throughout, unless specifi ed below.
+P6 All advertisements now to be approved by the Head

-- P6 All advertisements now to be approved by the Head - P13 Clarification that CVs alone will not be accepted - P17 Clarification regarding references where the candidate has worked with children in the past - PO Addition: internal candidates applying for new roles or promotion should seek references from direct line managers or colleagues; it is not necessary to obtain a reference from the Head. - PO Addition: online searches may be considered as part of the filtering process - P50 Clarification added to explain when qualification checks are necessary
+1

+P13 Clarification the nat CVs alone will not be accepted

+P18 Clarification regarding references where the

+candidate has worked with children in the past

+P0 Addition: inter rnal candidates applying for new roles

+or promotion should seek references from direct

+line managers s or colleagues; it is not necessary to

+obtain a refer ence from the Head.

+PO Addition: onlir ne searches may be considered as part

+of the filtering process

+P50 Clarification added to explain when qualificat

+checks s are necessary

+Apper าdix 1

+(page 21) Director of Staff and Boarding now

+has oversight of the Single Central

+Register

+(page 21) Amended to allow any member of

+the governing council to inspect the

+SCR.

+Appendix 4, Section 3 (Page 27)

+New s ection added to o include process for the recruitment

+of Associate Artists.

+2023 Refere ence added as p er KCSiE 2023 to School's need to

+inform n candidates of online searches